Katrix/DataPrism/docs/_docs/guide/02_queries.md

 # {{page.title}}

-With our user type and table definition in hard, we can start constructing some queries.
+With the user type and table definition in hard, the next step is to construct some queries using this table.

 ```scala 3 sc-name:User.scala
 import dataprism.KMacros